port-labs/port-docs/docs/self-service-actions/self-service-actions-deep-dive/action-runs-tutorial.md

 Our different update options are:

 - Set the action run status via the `status` key - `SUCCESS`, `FAILURE`;
-- Add a link to an external log of the job runner via the `link` key - AWS Cloudwatch logs, Github Workflow job, Jenkins job, etc.;
+- Add links to an external log of the job runners via the `link` key - AWS Cloudwatch logs, Github Workflow job, Jenkins job, etc.;
 - Add a message JSON object which contains additional metadata, runtime or debug information via the `message` key.

 :::tip